TeamSkorpz/1/_posts/2022-03-16-IPTV-Extream.markdown

 <br>
 Just be sure to follow the right steps for your device, if you encounter any problems feel free to contact us for help.
 <br>
-Since we are going to install a 3rd party application, this requires you activating the option ‘Unknown Sources’ before proceeding with the installation.
+Since we are going to install a 3rd party application, this requires you activating the option **"Unknown Sources"** before proceeding with the installation.
 <br>
-For that, please navigate to Settings -> Security on your Android smartphone.
-Scroll down and you can locate the option for ‘Unknown Sources.’
-Please turn it on.
+>For that, please navigate to Settings -> Security on your Android smartphone.
+Scroll down and you can locate the option for **>> Unknown Sources <<** Please turn it on.
 </p>

 #### Install on Android TV Boxs & Android Smartphones [STEPS]